dhanusri14772/WEEK-1/README.md

 # WEEK-1
-Crop and Fertilizer recpmmendation system using machine learning
+ TOPIC - Crop and Fertilizer recommendation system using machine learning